-This principles-based OTR methodology has streamlined the process for calculating the OTR and reduced the resources needed to gather the cost center time allocation used in the calculation.
+In the July 2020 notice, the Board sought comment on the current OTR methodology.
+The Board noted that the principles-based OTR methodology has streamlined the process for calculating the OTR and reduced the resources needed to gather the cost center time allocation used in the calculation.
 In addition, the methodology established some consistency in the calculated OTR each year, seen previously only briefly during the three-year period ended 2013.

-The consistency in the calculation allows for the minor variations in the OTR to be driven by the variables that affect the OTR, not the calculation itself.
+The Board also noted that the consistency in the calculation allows for the minor variations in the OTR to be driven by the variables that affect the OTR, not the calculation itself.
 These variables include, but are not limited to, the normal fluctuations in the workload budget from one calendar year to the next, changes in FICU CAMEL ratings, variation in the number and size of FICUs that meet the annual exam and extended exam eligibility criteria, emerging risk indicators inherent in FICU operational changes, variations in individual state regulator programs, and small fluctuations in the timing of the examinations related to a particular calendar year.
 This streamlined and simplified approach to calculating the OTR has provided a level trend in the OTR, with only minor fluctuations due to the variables that affect the OTR.

-The Board finds the current OTR methodology to be fair and equitable, more transparent and less complex than prior methodologies, reduced administrative costs related to the OTR, and recognizes that safety and soundness is not the sole domain of the NCUA as insurer.
-As a result, the NCUA Board does not propose any changes to the methodology at this time.
-The Board nevertheless invites comments on its OTR methodology.
-The Board specifically invites comments on the four principles used in the methodology to calculate the OTR discussed above.
-17
+Finally, the Board stated that the current OTR methodology is fair and equitable, more transparent and less complex than prior methodologies, reduces OTR administrative costs as compared to the prior OTR methodology, and recognizes that safety and soundness is not the sole domain of the NCUA as insurer.

-16 The percentage of actual expenses funded by the Share Insurance Fund as they are incurred each month.
+&lt;sup>18 The percentage of actual expenses funded by the Share Insurance Fund as they are incurred each month.